Product highlights: Competitive pricing, frequent promotions, discounts for purchasing recharges in bulk.

-- Online via credit card.
-Kogan Mobile customers can manage their accounts, including recharges via Kogan Mobile's web site.
+Online via credit card.
+Kogan Mobile customers can manage their accounts, including recharges, via Kogan Mobile's website.
 Standard Visa, Mastercard and American Express credit and debit cards are accepted for recharges, but PayPal and Diners Club cards are not.

 SMS.
 If you've saved a credit or debit card to your Kogan Mobile account, you can recharge by texting a specific code to 12612 from your Kogan Mobile device.
 Texts relate directly to each prepaid tier as well as to data and premium service bolt-ons.
-These texts include SMALL30, SMALL90, SMALL365, MEDIUM30, MEDIUM90, MEDIUM365, LARGE30, LARGE90, LARGE365, EXTRALARGE30, EXTRALARGE90, EXTRALARGE365, BIG DATA PACK, DATAPACK or PREMBOLT.
+These texts include SMALL30, SMALL90, SMALL365, MEDIUM30, MEDIUM90, MEDIUM365, LARGE30, LARGE90, LARGE365, EXTRALARGE30, EXTRALARGE90, EXTRALARGE365, BIG DATA PACK, DATAPACK and PREMBOLT.

 App.
 Owners of Android or iOS devices can manage their Kogan Mobile account, including recharges, via the free Kogan Mobile app.
 It's available for iOS (iPhone or iPad) devices (download here) or Android devices (download here).

 Alex Kidman was the tech and telco editor at Finder and is now a freelance technology writer.
 He's been a technology writer with experience spanning more than 20 years, writing and editing at Gizmodo, CNET, PC Magazine, Kotaku and many more.
 Alex has a Bachelor of Arts from the University of New England and a serious passion for retro gaming.